vipulagr890/HTML---CSS-Mini-Project---HTML---CSS-Mini-Project---7ue3b1gastm8/README.md

 ### The project was inspired by the opensource website Undraw.com which provides free vector images
-### and the design of the website is minimal with the good compination of flex and grid which makes it a good design project.
+### and the design of the website is minimal with the good combination of flex and grid which makes it a good design project.
 ### Although the website can be used multiple display of images in particular grid order.